krakenly/krakenly/docs/CONFIGURATION.md

 ### GPU Acceleration

-If you have an NVIDIA GPU, add to `docker-compose.yml`:
+If you have an NVIDIA GPU, add to `docker compose.yml`:

 ```yaml
 services: